shkron/mySpyChallenge/ReadMe.md

 ## Xcode Project Overview

 The model objects for the app are provided, along with some sample data for use during the exercise.
-All data is maintained in an in-memory persistent store, and is reloaded each time the app is launched.
+All data is maintained in memory and is loaded from sample JSON files, via a mock API service, when the app launches.

-A helper class called PhotoController is provided to store and retrieve photos from a local directory.
-The sample data set includes a number of challenges, each with a photo.

 Access to the sample data is provided via the DataController class.
-Refer to the class header for details of useful methods within the class.
-You will need to utilize this class in order to complete the challenge.
-The AppDelegate constructs the DataController and passes it into each of the view controllers.
+You will need to utilize this class in order to complete the challenge.  iSpyTabBarController constructs the DataController and passes it into each of its view controllers (currently only DataBrowserViewController).
+Additionally, there are convenience functions for navigating DataController's data in DataController+iSpy.swift.

-There are four users and six challenges in the sample data set.
-The challenges are randomly assigned to users each time the sample data is loaded.

-The UI for the project consists of three tabs (New Challenge, Near Me, Data Browser).
-The first two are placeholders for your work and the third one provides a means to view the sample data included with the project.

 ## Screen Shots